ballerina-platform/ballerina-distribution/examples/sftp-client-write/sftp_client_write.md

 # SFTP client - Write file

-The SFTP client is used to perform CRUD operation on remote files/directories using the SFTP protocol.
-This sample includes putting file content with default configurations using the default port number.
+The SFTP client can be used to write files to a remote server using the SFTP protocol.
+An `ftp:Client` can be created by providing configurations related to SFTP protocol and the `put` API can be used to put a file on the server.

 ::: code sftp_client_write.bal :::